 Step 3: Maximizing your queue setting.

-Too much download/upload activity may result in overall slow speeds.
-But too little can also waste precious bandwidth resources.
+Finding the right balance between queues can also be key to speed.
+Too much download/upload activity may result in overall slow speeds, but at the same time, too little will take you nowhere.
 So how can you find the right queuing settings?
-It all depends on the measured bandwidth values found before.

-All active downloading torrents are also seeding at the same time.
-Deluge recommends setting your “Total active seeding” the same as “Total active” and the “Total active downloading” always proportionally lower.
+Keep in mind, that all active downloading torrents are also seeding at the same time.
+So, Deluge recommends setting your “Total active seeding” the same as “Total active” and the “Total active downloading” proportionally lower.

-To maximize your speed, even more, the option “Do not count slow torrents”, will not count slow torrents towards your total active torrents.
+To maximize your number of downloads without affecting speed, click on the option “Do not count slow torrents”, which will not count slow torrents towards your total active torrents.

-- A VPN: A much stronger encryption.
-A VPN is the best way to completely change your torrent IP address and encrypt all your traffic.
-OpenVPN is a great tool, to begin with, you can create client/server environment or just use any of their servers worldwide.
+- A VPN: Deluge VPNs provide much stronger encryption but compromise speed.
+A VPN is the best way to protect yourself in a torrent swarm (by masking your IP) and from middle-man attacks or bandwidth throttling (by encrypting all your traffic).
+For Deluge VPN, OpenVPN is a great tool to begin with.
+With OpenVPN, you can create a client/server environment or just use any of their servers worldwide.

-- A Seedbox: A high-speed performance Virtual Private Server “VPS” in the cloud dedicated to seed torrents.
-You are virtually using another computer in the cloud for all torrent activity.
-This is the best way to protect your identity online and stay secured.
-Seedbox by Rapid Seedboxes are the best and easiest VPS to begin with.
+- A Seedbox: A high-speed performance Virtual Private Server “VPS” in the cloud dedicated to seeding torrents.
+A seedbox gives you the ultimate level of torrent privacy and speed.
+With a seedbox, you are virtually using another remote computer in the cloud for all torrent activity.
+This is the best way to protect your identity online and stay secure.
+A Seedbox from Rapidseedbox is one of the easiest and best VPS, to begin with.